mxstbr/mxstbr.github.io/_posts/2017-02-01-react-children-deepdive.md

 ### Counting the children

-Since `this.props.children` might be anything from an array over a string to a function, checking how _many_ children we got turns out to be rather hard!
+Since `this.props.children` can be any type, checking how _many_ children a component has turns out to be rather hard!
 Naïvely doing `this.props.children.length` would break when passed a String or a function.
 We'd have one child, `"Hello World!"`, but the `.length` would be reported as `12` instead!

 That's why we have `React.Children.count`: